Vision and Cognition: A Recent Study

 A recent study published in JAMA Network Open, for example, followed individuals aged 60 to 94 whose vision and cognition were tested every one to four years for a span of approximately seven years.
 Researchers concluded that those whose vision scored poorly initially were more likely to experience problems with memory, attention, and other cognitive functions over time.
 To be clear, if you're born with a visual impairment or developed one earlier in life, your brain is able to adapt due to a phenomenon known as neuroplasticity, which is a type of flexibility that allows for growth and change, says neurologist Faye Begeti, MD, PhD.
-But neuroplasticity declines with age, she add, which is why later-onset vision loss can lead to cognitive decline.
+But neuroplasticity declines with age, she adds, which is why later-onset vision loss can lead to cognitive decline.
 (More on that in a bit.)

-While the exact cause-and-effect relationship is still being investigated, but Dr. Begeti says there are a few reasons for the correlation between the eyes and brain (and between vision loss and a decline in cognitive function.
+While the exact cause-and-effect relationship is still being investigated, Dr. Begeti says there are a few reasons for the correlation between the eyes and brain (and between vision loss and a decline in cognitive function).
 "Conditions such as diabetes and high blood pressure affect blood vessels to both the brain and eyes, leading to cognitive impairment and visual loss concurrently," she says.
 In other words, the same health issues that damage vision also damage cognition, so it makes sense that both would occur in the same individuals.

 Neurologist and Brain Wash author David Perlmutter, MD agrees with this hypothesis, noting that the eye, and specifically the retina, does not respond well to issues like poor blood supply, damage to the arteries, inflammation, and a process called oxidative stress, whereby free radicals overwhelm the body's ability to protect against them.
 And the brain, he says, is negatively impacted by these issues as well.

 The eye-brain connection is strong and, as such, can heavily impact one another.
-According to Dr. Perlmutter, degenerative cognitive diseases, such as Alzheimer's, Dr. Perlmutter explains, are classified as inflammatory diseases, meaning they are caused, in part, by inflammation in the brain.
+According to Dr. Perlmutter, degenerative cognitive diseases, such as Alzheimer's, are classified as inflammatory diseases, meaning they are caused, in part, by inflammation in the brain.
 "So anything in the long run that can allow inflammation to smolder [e.g. poor diet, lack of exercise, and other lifestyle choices] will cause a decline in vision and will similarly affect the brain," he says.

 In that way, the eye-brain connection is a bit of a never-ending circle, for what causes cognitive decline can lead to visual decline and vice-versa.
-"There are many resultant negative consequences of visual loss such as social withdrawal, reduced physical activity, and depression, all of which are independent risk factors for developing dementia," Dr. Begeti explains.
+"There are many resultant negative consequences of visual loss such as social withdrawal, reduced physical activity, and depression, all of which are independent risk factors for developing dementia," says Dr. Begeti.

-Suffice to say, when your vision or cognition begins to decline, your brain and your eyes are forced to work harder when you can't see well, which further impacts its decline.
+Suffice to say, when your vision or cognition begins to decline, your brain and your eyes are forced to work harder to process things, which further impacts their decline.
 Dr. Begeti explains that while mental stimulation is good for the brain, this form of hard work is not.
 She likens it to walking more when you have an injury that makes it hard for you to walk—all you're doing is exacerbating the injury.

 Another thing you shouldn’t do?
 Worry about the possibility of degeneration.
 After all, it's important to note that this is not the sealed fate of every elderly person.
-Dr. Perlmutter insists that making healthy lifestyle choices throughout your life can significantly reduce your risk for the issues that cause vision loss.
-As proof, he points to a study published in the Archives of Ophthalmology that showed that giving zinc and antioxidants to elderly people with age-related macular degeneration (aka an eye disease causing vision loss) helped them preserve their vision.
+Dr. Perlmutter insists that making healthy lifestyle choices throughout your life can significantly reduce your risk for the issues that cause vision loss (and potential cognitive degeneration).
+As proof, he points to a study published in the Archives of Ophthalmology that showed that giving zinc and antioxidants to elderly people with age-related macular degeneration (an eye disease causing vision loss) helped them preserve their vision.